 On foot, by bike or in the water, the ways to experience Pittsburgh and Allegheny County are endless.
-Check out the endless trail information below and start to put together your own outdoor urban adventure!
+Check out the extensive trail information below and begin your own outdoor urban adventure!

 There are 712 outdoor stairways within Pittsburgh's city limits, totaling 24,090 vertical feet.
 The highest concentration of city steps is in the South Side Slopes neighborhood which holds its annual StepTrek event in October that allows walkers to climb the many steps in the slopes while benefitting step maintenance in the area.
 Many of these steps are considered part of the local transit system, and are a great way to start exploring the city on foot.